anuja-rahul/python_datalogger/README.md

     Now you can use datalogger locally any time you want

+## How to install datalogger from test-pypi

+    Run on your terminal :
+    pip install -i https://test.pypi.org/simple/ python-datalogger==0.0.1

 ### How to use datalogger decorator for basic exception handling.
 (Example):
 ```python